 Got a chronic health issue that you can't seem to shift?
 Fed up with visiting doctors and trying alternative treatments that just don't work?
-Let me introduce you to Pancha Karma, a radical cleansing protocol that could make a big difference.
+As a Yoga Therapist, I often recommend that students try Pancha Karma, a radical cleansing protocol that could make a big difference.
 Pancha Karma has it's roots in one of the oldest systems of medicine on earth - Ayurveda.
 Dating back over 4,000yrs, Ayurveda (meaning ‘Science of Life’ in Sanskrit) is India’s traditional healing system and Pancha Karma is one of it's 'Big Guns'.
 And it really, REALLY works.

 Cleansing for Health